mssalvatore/tmpwatcher/README.md

                         None)
   -t, --tcp             Use TCP instead of UDP to send syslog messages.
                         (default: False)
-  -l LOG_FILE, --log-file LOG_FILE
+  --stdout              Send output to stdout.
+This is the default behaviorif
+                        a log file is not specified.
+If a log file is specified, OWWatcher will not send output to stdoutunless this flag is set. (default: False) -l LOG_FILE, --log-file LOG_FILE
                         Path to log file (default: None) --debug               Enable debug logging (default: False)

 ```

+### Configuration Files

+Options can be loaded from a config file if OWWatcher is invoked with the
+`--config-path` option.
+An example config file can be found at
+`./owwatcher/owwatcher-default.conf`.

 ### If installed as a snap

-If installed as a snap, OWWatcher will run in the background as a daemon.
-You
+If installed as a snap, OWWatcher can be run in the background as a daemon or in
-can enable and disable the OWWatcher daemon by running `snap start
+the foreground.
+You can enable and disable the OWWatcher daemon by running `snap
---enable owwatcher` and `snap stop --disable owwatcher` respectively.
+start --enable owwatcher` and `snap stop --disable owwatcher`.

 You can invoke `owwatcher` directly as long as `/snap/bin` is in your $PATH.

+The OWWatcher daemon loads its settings from
-By default, configuration and log files will be located at
+`/var/snap/owwatcher/current/owwatcher.conf`.
+Configuration and log files are
-`/var/snap/owwatcher/current/`.
+located at `/var/snap/owwatcher/current/`.

 ### If installed with pip